Copykopi/DIVA/README.md

      Dorking Intelligence & Vulnerability Arsenal
                       (D.I.V.A)
              | KILLING IN THE NAME VERSION |
-                  - Tool by Copykopi -
+                  - Tool by Nyx -
   =================================================
 </pre>